Looking for a property in The Balearic Islands?

-Well known around the world, the Balearic Islands are an archipelago that forms an autonomous community and a province of Spain.
-They are so popular for the Mediterranean climate, the landscape, the culture and also the famous parties at Ibiza.
-The official languages of the Islands are Catalan and Spanish, which means they had a lot of influence on other cultures and turned the Islands even more curious and the local people more hospitality.
+The islands are a sought-after location by many, due to the Mediterranean climate, the landscape, the culture, and also the famous parties at Ibiza.
+The official languages of the Islands are Catalan and Spanish, which means they had a lot of influence on other cultures and turned the Islands even more curious and the local people more hospitable.
+Mallorca has a very Mediterranean climate with beautiful beaches if you want to go swimming, diving, or get a tan, but if you want to try something more adventurous, you can cycle, or walk through the mountains.
+Check out our Things to do in Spain, Seas a Day for ultimate beach exploration!

-At Ibiza, the famous Island may be known for its parties, but there is a lot more to this.
-You can discover San Antonio, the place where parties go on and Ibiza Town.
+In Ibiza, the famous Island may be known for its parties, but there is a lot more to this.
+You can discover San Antonio, the place where parties go on, and Ibiza Town.
 Ibiza is a striking island, ringed by rocky coves and crystal-clear waters.
 You will discover that Ibiza is much more than clubs and bars.

 The best thing to do is explore the stunning islands, the natural landscape and the long history.
 Here we have some suggestions for you:

-Serra de Tramuntana: Mountains of the north wind and offer to you a chance to hike, cycle or drive to through a landscape of deeps cliffs and the highest point, called Puig Major.
+Serra de Tramuntana: Mountains of the north wind and offer to you a chance to hike, cycle or drive through the landscapes of deep cliffs and the highest point, called Puig Major.

 Visit the studio of a surrealist master: Fundació Pilar i Joan Miró is a Palma-based museum dedicated to the works of Catalan surrealist painter Joan Miró.

-Playa de Muro: It is a favourite spot for visitors, has calm and shallow water, white and clear sands, and a variety of hotels and restaurants.
-Has kind of amenities like umbrellas, restroom facilities and access for those with disabilities.
+Playa de Muro: It is a favorite spot for visitors, has calm and shallow water, white and clear sands, and a variety of hotels and restaurants.
+Has kind of amenities like umbrellas, restroom facilities, and access for those with disabilities.

 Cala Llombards: Located on the southeast coast, are warm and gentle.
 Framed by pine trees and bobbing boatsheds, Cala Llombards boasts white sands and a tropical beach bar that serves up cold drinks and plates of fish.

-Palma Cathedral Le Seu: Started out as a mosque but turned to a Cathedral when the city fell to the French.
-You can not miss the exterior of the Cathedral, and inside you must see the giant and circular rose window, which Antonio Gaudi put above on the main altar.
+Palma Cathedral Le Seu: Started out as a mosque, but turned to a Cathedral when the city fell to the French.
+You cannot miss the exterior of the Cathedral, and inside you must see the giant and circular rose window, which Antonio Gaudi put above the main altar.

 Alcúdia Old Town: Became a centre of trading and these days, it's a lovely restored old town complete with ancient architecture, hidden gardens and delicious restaurants.